Overland to Vientiane & Luang Prabang

 Traveller's reports

 Traveller John Dinger reports: "My wife, son, and I took the Air Conditioned VIP bus from Luang Prabang to Vientiane in July.
 I travel by train and bus whenever it's a viable option and time allows.
-I read so many reports that traveling by bus between Luang Prabang and Vientiane is unpredictable and grueling that we almost flew, especially because my wife suffers from motion sickness.
+I read so many reports that travelling by bus between Luang Prabang and Vientiane is unpredictable and grueling that we almost flew, especially because my wife suffers from motion sickness.
 In fact, the road was in decent condition, the bus was reasonably comfortable, and the driver drove responsibly.
 It was a long ride - over ten hours - apart from that, it wasn't particularly arduous and the scenery was exceptional."

 Traveller Bob Fletcher reports: "The name of the bus has nothing to do with the actual comfort.
 The VIP bus is as high as a double decker with tough suspension.
 Try riding in the back seat for 11 hours!
 The Air Con bus doesn't look as nice but is definitely more comfortable.
 However, neither bus will have it's air con on once it clears Vientiane.
 All that said, travellers who take a flight to Luang Prabang really miss out on amazing breathtaking scenery."